rezmeplxrf/financial_chart/README.md

 ## Financial chart

-A chart library for Flutter, supports various types of charts commonly used in financial apps, easy to customize and extend.
+A interactive chart library for Flutter, supports various types of charts commonly used in financial apps, high performance and easy to customize and extend.

 #### [Try live demo](https://cjjapan.github.io/financial_chart)